top of page

 Initial Treatment Phase:

-• MSR Manual Therapy: 2 sessions per week for three weeks.
+• MSR Manual Therapy: 2 sessions per week for three weeks, or one 30-minute session per week if that fits your schedule better.

 • MSR Manual Therapy: Reduce to 1 session per week.